RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Implementation and training details

 \section{Implementation and training details}

 The training was done on clusters with NVIDIA A100 80GB and 48GB GPUs.
 In Table \ref{table:aifas_parameter}, we highlight the main hyperparameters used for training RiverMamba.

-To mimic a real operational setting, we shift CPC data by 2 days, GLoFAS reanalysis by 1 day, and ERA5-Land reanalysis by 1 day in the past.
+To mimic a real operational setting, the initial conditions from CPC data starts at day $t-2$, GLoFAS reanalysis at day $t-1$, and ERA5-Land reanalysis at day $t-1$ in the past.
 All input data are normalized based on the computed mean and standard deviation from the training set.
 To handle missing data in the reanalysis, we first use the pre-computed statistics to normalize the data.
 Then, we replace the invalid pixels with zero values.
 HRES data is always used for validating and testing.
 During training, we replace IFS meteorological forcing by ERA5 if they are unavailable, i.e., before 2010.
 The training, validation, and testing splits are shown in Fig.~\ref{fig:train_val_test_splits}.

 To accelerate training and to fit the data into the memory, we use bfloat16 floating point precision.
 During inference, we use float32 floating point precision.
 Pre-training RiverMamba took about 3 days on 16 GPUs.
 Finetuning on GRDC data took about 4 hours on 16 GPUs.